SophieAu/imperial-splendour-site/data/content/posts/2020-06-01-glorious-first-of-june-developers-blog.md

 ![in-game captain](../_img/glorious-1st-june-captain-ingame.jpg "in-game captain")

 That's not all news for Great Britain.
-We will also look into the British units in the Americas in order to avoid that Great Britain can spawn huge amounts of well trained units.
+We will also look into the British units in the Americas in order to avoid that Great Britain can spawn huge amounts of well-trained units.
 During making this, new British colonial units will be provided as the West India Regiments:

 ![West India Regiment idle](../_img/glorious-first-june-west-india-regiment-idle.jpg "West India Regiment idle")